 So, are you ready to get excited about promoting yourself?
 When you choose the right business name and give yourself a good title, you’ll get excited about getting the word out.
 Write a book, and you’ll be off-the-charts excited about marketing.

 Who’s with me?
 Ready to relaunch your business?
 Are you up for the 60 day challenge to get your book done?
-Let me know if you’d like to really go for it by joining us in Asheville for the Ultimate Writing Retreat™.
+Let me know if you’d like to really go for it by joining us in Santa Fe for the Ultimate Writing Retreat™.

 It will be the most productive three days of writing you’ve ever had.
 Guaranteed.
 Early Invitation pricing for the Santa Fe retreat only goes until July 2, so don’t wait.